 An introductory home loan can come with a super-low rate, giving you a chance to make early headway on your loan.
 Compare honeymoon introductory rate home loans.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-An introductory variable interest rate home loan can help you lower your periodic repayments as you ease into your mortgage commitments.
+An introductory variable interest rate home loan can be lower than other rates, helping you ease into your mortgage commitments with less financial pressure.

 While an introductory competitive rate loan can help you during the initial stages of your loan, you need to make sure that you effectively plan for the anticipated rate rise when the interest rate reverts back to the standard variable rate offered by the lender.

 In the table below you can compare a range of home loans with introductory variable rate offers.
 Please note that some of these products are offered by partners and you can click through from the table to their websites.
 You can compare a wider range of products on our variable loans page.

 Introductory home loans are often called honeymoon home loans because they can be popular with first home buyers who have saved hard for their deposit and other home loan costs, and need a little more room in their budget for the first few years of their mortgage while they rebuild their savings.
 Anyone can benefit from an introductory variable rate though, even if you are a second home buyer, refinancing or investing.

 An introductory variable interest rate is applied to an introductory home loan for a set period of time, usually 6 months to 3 years.
 At the end of the introductory period, your home loan interest rate reverts to the lender's standard variable interest rate for your loan type.

 Below are some of the benefits of an introductory home loan: